tdefa/curras-alonso_murine_single_cell_atlas/README.md

-#### Module to infer the cell type using smFISH data with two channel of two different marker genes.
+#### Module to infer the cell type using smFISH data with two channels of two different marker genes.
 All the usefull functions and the pipeline is in main_cluster_split

 #### 1) create your conda from the file ENV.txt: